 40th Annual LEIM Conference

 Planning is well underway for the 2016 LEIM Conference, which will be held May 23-25, 2016 in Dallas, Texas.
 Next year marks the 40th anniversary of the LEIM Conference and we plan to recognize this achievement with special events.
-We will be posting our Call for Presentations in September and will open Conference Registration in October.
+We will be posting our Call for Presentations on September 1, 2015 and will open Conference Registration in October.
 Exhibit and Sponsor opportunities will open in early October as well.
 Mark your calendar and plan now to attend and participate in the 40th Annual LEIM Conference!

 IACP and the LEIM Board of Officers recently concluded the 2015 LEIM Conference in San Diego, California.
 The event addressed a host of critical issues in law enforcement technology planning and management, and attracted over 600 attendees representing 42 states and international representatives from Canada, Bahamas, Denmark, England, Japan, Netherlands, Nigeria, and Sweden.
 Presentations from the 2015 LEIM Conference are available HERE.